-Jan Callison serves as Chair of the Hennepin County Board of Commissioners, representing the 6th District, which includes all or part of the following cities: Deephaven, Eden Prairie, Edina, Excelsior, Greenwood, Hopkins, Long Lake, Minnetonka, Minnetonka Beach, Mound, Orono, Shorewood, Spring Park, Tonka Bay, Wayzata, and Woodland.
+Jan Callison represents the 6th District, which includes all or part of the following cities: Deephaven, Eden Prairie, Edina, Excelsior, Greenwood, Hopkins, Long Lake, Minnetonka, Minnetonka Beach, Mound, Orono, Shorewood, Spring Park, Tonka Bay, Wayzata, and Woodland.

 Jan was elected to the Hennepin County Board of Commissioners in 2008 and re-elected in 2012 and 2016.
-In 2015, Jan was elected Chair of the County Board.
+Jan served as Chair of the County Board from 2015-2019.
+She currently Chairs the Hennepin County Regional Railroad Authority.

 As a group, county commissioners provide leadership and oversight for county government.
 Services provided by Hennepin County include transportation and public works, health programs, libraries, social services, law enforcement, corrections, public records and environmental services.